aimug-org/alc-docs/main-docs/docs/jun-2025/lightning-talks/ai-ecosystem-2025/ai-ecosystem-slides-concise.md

 # The Economics Shift

-<div class="quote">"I want to pay for agents when they're executed, especially now that things are moving async."<br/>- Colin McNamara</div>
+<div className="quote">"I want to pay for agents when they're executed, especially now that things are moving async."<br/>- Colin McNamara</div>

 ---

 # Async Is Inevitable

-<div class="big-text">"Get back to me in 20 minutes.
+<div className="big-text">"Get back to me in 20 minutes.
 I don't care."</div>

 ## 20-minute response times are the new normal